 Wolfe Street Foundation is Arkansas' largest non-profit resource dedicated to recovery from alcoholism and addiction.
 Since 1982, we have provided outreach facilities for people and their families who are looking for a way out of the alcoholism and addiction cycle.
-We also provide community outreach and education to community partners in the Central Arkansas area.
+We also provide community outreach programming and education to the public and our partners in the Central Arkansas area.

 Wolfe Street Center's doors are open 365 days a year, 16 hours a day.
 The Foundation is a non-profit, tax exempt, charitable corporation governed by a 12-member board, who is not associated with Alcoholics Anonymous World Service Organization, nor with any other for-profit treatment facility.
 Wolfe Street Foundation is 100% privately funded by help from groups that meet here, from individuals and from strong corporate sponsors in our area.
 We do not receive any funding from private grant sources nor do we receive public support in the form of municipal, state or federal grant awards.

 Wolfe Street Foundation's outreach and educational programs include:

 - Municipal Outreach/Sobriety Court Partner: Several Pulaski County Judges send DWI as well as other cases to Wolfe Street Center to work off fines with community service and to learn about recovery.
 Wolfe Street is the 'first stop' of rehabilitation as Judges recommend treatment programs for 1st -time alcohol-related offenders to explore treatment.